-At Rutgers University, she completed a a PhD in English Literature in 1974, and an MFA at San Francisco State University in 1990, with a concentration on printmaking and artist books.
-While in the MFA program she was awarded a Stilwell Fellowship for creative achievement.
-She received an AnneFlanagan/Kala Institute Fellowship in 1991, and in 1993 was nominated for the San Francisco Art Institute Adeline Kent Award.
+She completed a PhD in English Literature in 1974 at Rutgers University.
+In 1990, she received an MFA from San Francisco State University with a concentration on printmaking and artist books.
+While in the program, she was awarded a Stilwell Fellowship for creative achievement.
+She received an Anne Flanagan/Kala Institute of Art Fellowship, and in 1993 was nominated for the San Francisco Art Institute Adeline Kent Award.

-Her work can be viewed by appointment at her studio in Novato, or at: www.janetbogardus.net
+Her work can be viewed by appointment at her studio in Novato or at: www.janetbogardus.net